junh1024/junh1024-Documents/Games/EV Nova Guide.md

 You can also save on fighter fees if you have an appropriate bay, by boarding/capturing, [apparently](https://evn.fandom.com/wiki/Thunderhead_Bay).
 You can capture specific variants like the *Light Destroyer class Thunderhead* with the imfamous Ion cannon.
 Finding & capturing such a ship is another story however.

+If you get disabled for any reason, or run out of fuel, you can request assistance from the communication dialog.
+If they are friendly to you, they'll ask you to pay a fee for help, usually around 2000cr +- 50%.

 **Flee & fight back aka "Monty Python Maneuver"**

 These 2 strategies taken from the EVN wiki.
 If you have a small ship, you can't take many projectile hits, so it's wise to flee & wait till their missiles, rockets, etc run out.
 Then you can turn around & fight back from long range, while they run into your fire.